Kainmueller-Lab/PEERCE/README.md

 ## License

-APEDIA is open-sourced under the MIT License.
+PEERCE is open-sourced under the MIT License.
 This license enables anyone to freely use, modify, and distribute the project, subject to the conditions outlined in the LICENSE file found in the repository.